Independent Living Services

 People Manual handling – Bed, chair, bathroom

-Strategies for people with behavior that is challenging
+Strategies for people with behaviour that is challenging

 Specialised Healthcare Equipment Consultation